 - Have you saved for the up-front costs of purchasing a home?

-- In addition to your mortgage loan payment, can you also afford property taxes, home insurance premiums, and utilities?
+- In addition to your mortgage payment, have you planned for property taxes, home insurance premiums, and utilities?

 - Will you have an emergency fund to take care of repairs?